Uniform Sampling from the Reachable Set Using Optimal Transport: Introduction

 \section{Introduction}

 The reachable set associated with a control system describes the collection of all states that can be attained from a given initial condition under admissible control inputs over a finite time horizon.
 Given that it captures the range of system behavior it plays a central role in safety verification, constrained motion planning, and filtering \cite{bansal2017hamilton,jafarpour2023interval, coogan2015efficient}.
 In systems governed by nonlinear, underactuated, or input-constrained dynamics, the structure of the reachable set can be complex.
-It may lack convexity, admit no analytic description, and occupy a lower-dimensional subset of the ambient state space.
+It may lack convexity or admit no analytic description.
 These features complicate both analysis and computation, particularly in contexts where the reachable set must be integrated, sampled, or used as a prior in estimation or control synthesis.

-A number of works have addressed the issue of approximating the reachable set \cite{bansal2017hamilton,jafarpour2023interval, coogan2015efficient,thorpe2021learning,lew2021sampling,lew2021sampling2,devonport2021data,sivaramakrishnan2024stochastic}.
-Among these, sampling-based approaches have recently been explored for constructing approximations of the reachable set \cite{thorpe2021learning,lew2021sampling,lew2021sampling2,devonport2021data,sivaramakrishnan2024stochastic}.
+A number of works have addressed the issue of approximating the reachable set \cite{bansal2017hamilton,jafarpour2023interval, coogan2015efficient,thorpe2021learning,lew2021sampling,lew2025convex,devonport2021data}.
+Among these, sampling-based approaches have recently been explored for constructing approximations of the reachable set \cite{thorpe2021learning,lew2021sampling,lew2025convex,devonport2021data}.
 A common strategy involves selecting a collection of initial states and control inputs, evolving the system forward, and recording the resulting terminal states.
 This procedure implicitly induces a measure on the reachable set -- with an associated probabilistic guarantee on coverage of the reachable set -- given by the pushforward of the sampling distribution under the system’s endpoint map.

 When probabilistic guarantees are provided in the context of sampling-based reachability computations, one must clarify the probability measure under consideration to understand the nature of such guarantees.
 In many settings, such guarantees are given with respect to the distribution induced by randomly chosen controls.
 Depending on the choice of control distribution, the resulting pushforward measure may concentrate on a lower-dimensional subset of the reachable set, particularly in systems with attractors or dominant modes.
 In such cases, regions of the reachable set can be underrepresented in the sample, reducing the effectiveness of the approximation for tasks that benefit from more uniform coverage, such as worst-case analysis or robust safety verification.